 Deskless workers can’t access intranets easily

 Intranets are limited in their ability to reach all employees as they are sometimes only accessible on the desktop.
-Remote workers, such as retail workers, nurses, warehouse staff, and truck drivers, may not have the ability to access intranets.
+Remote workers – such as retail workers, nurses, warehouse staff, and truck drivers – and hybrid workers may not have the ability to access intranets.
 Frontline workers may not have a company laptop, home access to the intranet, or regular access to the internet.
 Even if these workers wait until they have a computer to access the intranet, the information on the intranet is often out of date or disorganized, making it difficult for employees to quickly find the content they need.
 In order to reach every worker, you need to make sure that your communication tools support remote and field workers.

 We compiled direct feedback from IT leaders about this issue.
 Turns out that 80% of IT leaders think that a lack of access to information reduces frontline productivity.
 In order to reach every worker, you need to make sure that your communication tools support remote and field workers.